Use this information to find your way along the New Chums Beach walk – one of the best beaches in all of Aotearoa.

 - Begin walking north along the sand (in the same direction that you were driving in).

-- Cross the stream (best done up to 2 hours either side of low tide).
+- Cross the stream (best done up to 2 hours on either side of low tide).

 - Continue walking along the beach, over rocks for approximately 10 minutes.